The Address endpoint is an endpoint defined by specifying the EPR (Endpoint Reference) and other attributes of the configuration.

 All the variables in the above formula are configuration values used to calculate the try count.
-Try count is the number of tries carried out after the endpoint is suspended.
-The increase in the try count causes an increase in the next suspension time period.
-This time period is bound to a maximum duration.
+Try count means, how many tries occurred after the endpoint is "Suspended".
+As the try count increases, the next suspension time period will also increase.
+This increase is bound to a maximum duration.

 A comma separated error code list which can be returned by the endpoint.

 The progression factor for the geometric series.
 See above formula for a more detailed description.